TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Wide Range of Non-Toxic Products

-Why It's My #1 Pick: I chose Our Place as the non-toxic cookware option overall because the range of cookware (and other products) available is far greater than most of the other brands I tested.
+Why It's My #1 Pick: Our Place is the best non-toxic cookware option overall because it offers a more comprehensive range of high-quality, non-toxic, eco-friendly cookware than the other brands I tested.

-I love how each item is made using responsibly sourced materials and comes with complete supply chain transparency, which is rare in the cookware industry.
+Each item is made using responsibly sourced materials and comes with complete supply chain transparency, something which other brands don't offer.

 The Always Pan and Perfect Pot are two of the most indispensable pieces in my kitchen.
 I like the blend of looks, sustainability, practicality, and attention to detail.